tilley-kyle/connect4/README.md

 > Work on styling
 > - If you've looked at the app, you'll know

+> DB tracking team wins
+> - Update function on mongoose not working properly.
+> - Data is being passed into function in proper form

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).